- This basil has a very peppery flavour – often called hot basil.

-- Ideal to grow if you like cooking spicy Thai dishes.
+- And is ideal if you like cooking spicy Thai dishes

 - Takes about 2 to 3 months to grow

 Holy basil (also called tulasi basil) is native to the Indian subcontinent.
 It is grown extensively in southeastern Asia.